railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 * Model Associations and MVC: Dan Pickett
 * Rails Navigation, Links and Routers: Jason Draper

-We were also lucky to to have two bonus inspirational presentations by Diana Kimball and Jessica McKellar.
+We were also lucky to have two bonus inspirational presentations by Diana Kimball and Jessica McKellar.
 To a beautiful slide deck, Diana shared a story of her own journey into programming, from a state of complete intimidation to confidence and joy.
 Jessica gave a strong, encouraging speech about the steps